v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 ## Factory method
 An event processor instance provides a factory method that creates new instances of the same event processor class.
-This can be useful when a multiple instances of the same processor are required but each with different state.
+This can be useful when multiple instances of the same processor are required but each with different state.
 Applications sometimes partition an event streams, each instance of the event processor can be bound to that partitioned stream.

 ### Code sample